Appendix 9: Using the CQL Amalgam

 Other Notes

-The amalgam will use malloc/calloc for its allocations and it is designed to release all memory it has allocated when cql_main returns control to you, even in the face of error.
+The amalgam uses malloc/calloc for its allocations and is designed to release all memory when cql_main returns control to you, even on errors.

-Internal compilation errors result in an assert failure leading to an abort.
+Internal compilation errors result in an assertion failure that aborts.
 This is not supposed to ever happen but there can always be bugs.
 Normal errors just prevent later phases of the compiler from running so you might not see file output, but rather just error output.
 In all cases things should be cleaned up.

-The compiler can be called repeatedly with no troubles; it re-initializes on each use.
-The compiler is not multi-threaded so if there is threading you should use some mutex arrangement to keep it safe.
+You can call the compiler repeatedly; it re-initializes on each use.
+The compiler is not multi-threaded, so if there is threading you should use a mutex to keep it safe.
 A thread-safe version would require extensive modifications.